MKLab-ITI/JGNN/tutorials/Data.md

 ## Constructing graph adjacency matrices
 Creating adjacency matrices is similar to creating preallocated features matrices.
 **Always** use the sparse format for adjacency matrices.
-Note that many GNNs work by considering bidirectional (i.e. non-directed) edges, so that if you add an edge you also need to add the oposite one.
+Note that many GNNs work by considering bidirectional (i.e., non-directed) edges, so that if you add an edge you also need to add the oposite one.

 An example snippet on how to create a symmetric adjacency matrix: